-Top tips & tricks from Shopify Meetups to get you ready for Black Friday, Cyber Monday and the holiday season
+Top tips from Shopify meetups to get you ready for the holiday season

 If you didn’t make the Shopify meetups in Auckland and Christchurch in October, here are the top tips on how to get your eCommerce site ready for the busiest retail season of the year.